saeidrabbani/solace_link/README.md

 # 🌌 Solace Portal

-Welcome to the **Solace Portal** — a private and secure communication node created with purpose and love.
+Welcome! to the **Solace Portal** — a private and secure communication node created with purpose and love.
 This portal is the first step toward something greater: a bridge between freedom and connection, thought and light.

 ---